masse/collage-solver/README.md

 - Featured image prominence: Evenly distribute available space but also highlight specific images by allocating them larger sizes.
 - Centered featured images: Optionally position featured images closer to the canvas center (when combined with image prominence).

 Now the problem rapidly change from being a rather simple constraint satisfaction task to a complex optimization challenge.
-Just image the number of possible arrangements and resizing options that is possible with a collage of just 100 images!
+Just imagine the number of possible combinations of image size and placement that's possible for just 100 images!
-As stated in the paper by Jian Fan [^1]:
+What we have now is as stated in the paper by Jian Fan [^1]:

 > "a NP-complete combinatorial optimization problem.
 An
 > exhaustive search is impractical even for a modest number of photos"